-- 511 The GEM is a flexible model that can easily work with other relevant programs, e.g., data filtering and smoothing 512 algorithms [Chelton et al., 2011b; Ienna et al., 2014; Wang et al., 2014], other hybrid eddy detection algorithms [e.g., 513 Yi et al., 2015] and O-W parameter detection [e.g., Petersen et al., 2013], because the GEM only requires a flow 514 field and previously identified eddies to accomplish dynamic tracking.
-In addition, the similarity measurement can - 515 be replaced by similar methods [e.g., Pegliasco et al., 2015] when considering more complex conditions. - 516 Eddies identified by using algorithms without watershed segmentation can also be tracked with the GEM.
-In this 517 case, the strong interaction stage of eddies "in conjunction", which leads to genesis and termination of eddies, is 518 more likely missed as pointed out in section 2.3.
-However, the weak interaction stage of eddies (watershed free) in 519 some far distance could still be recorded, because most merging/splitting records occurred at the interaction of two 520 eddies with a certain distance.
-This weak interaction still can't be recorded by previously interaction-free tracking 521 algorithm, which records only the isolated tracks.
-Thus the GEM extends the potential applications of previously
+The GEM is a flexible model that can easily work with other relevant programs, e.g., data filtering and smoothing algorithms (Chelton et al., 2011b; Ienna et al., 2014; Wang et al., 2014), other hybrid eddy detection algorithms (e.g., Yi et al., 2015), and O-W parameter detection (e.g., Petersen et al., 2013), because the GEM only requires a flow field and previously identified eddies to accomplish dynamic tracking.
+In addition, the similarity measurement can be replaced by similar methods (e.g., Pegliasco et al., 2015) when considering more complex conditions.

+Eddies identified by using algorithms without watershed segmentation can also be tracked with the GEM.
+In this case, the strong interaction stage of eddies "in conjunction", which leads to genesis and termination of eddies, is more likely missed, as pointed out in Sect.
+2.3.
+However, the weak interaction stage of eddies (watershed free) in some far distance could still be recorded, because most merging/splitting records occurred at the interaction of two eddies with a certain distance.
+This weak interaction still cannot be recorded by a previously interaction-free tracking algorithm, which records only the isolated tracks.
+Thus the GEM extends the potential applications of previously identified eddies.